openvinotoolkit/open_model_zoo/contribution.md

 ### Documentation

-Documentation if very important part of model contribution, it helps to better understand possible usage of the model.
+Documentation is very important part of model contribution, it helps to better understand possible usage of the model.
 Documentation must be named after suggested models name.
-Doucmentation must contain:
+Documentation must contain:
+* description of model
+	* main purpose
+	* features
-* description of model, where you describe main purpose of the model and its features, add some links to paper or/and source code of original model and so on
+	* links to paper or/and source
 * model specification, e.g. type, source framework, GFLOPs and number of parameters
+	* type
+	* framework
+	* GFLOPs
+	* number of parameters
 * main accuracy values (also description of metric)
 * detailed description of input and output for original and converted models

-Detailed structure and headers naming convention you can learn from any other model, e.g. [alexnet](https://github.com/opencv/open_model_zoo/blob/develop/models/public/alexnet/alexnet.md).
+Detailed structure and headers naming convention you can learn from any other model, e.g. [alexnet](./models/public/alexnet/alexnet.md).

 ### License